timmayg/clus2023-devwks-2008/labs-pods.md

 <code> ssh -p 3389 -l ciscolive podXX-xelab.cisco.com </code>

-SSH Username & Password for the Ubuntu & the Cat9300 switches are all the same.
+SSH Username & Password for the Pod & the Cat9300 switches are all the same.
 <br>
 **User: ciscolive**
 <br>